 Select the path either by pressing its fader assign button or by selecting it from the screen.
 The yellow selection buttons allow the user to specify where the delay will be assigned.
 The delay value is adjustable in 0.1ms steps using the rotary control, and 10ms steps using the nudge buttons.
-The RESOURCE USED display shows the number of legs assigned.
-If an attempt is made to assign more than the available delay resources a popup message will be reported on the screen.
-The IN button switches the set value of delay in and out of the channel's path.

-The ASS button is then used to assign the delay, and the IN button switches the set value of delay in and out of the selected path.
+The ASS button is used to assign the delay, and the IN button switches the set value of delay in and out of the path.